Posted and up-to-date 8/2022

 - The mediator will then “enter” your “breakout room” for a private meeting with you and your attorney if you have one or support person.

-- The mediator will ask you who else is there and ask that you to rotate the camera so they can see your whole room.
+- The mediator may ask you who else is there and ask that you to rotate the camera so they can see your whole room.

 How does the mediator make the Report of Completed Mediation Session?